 You experience an unceasing bliss that permeates your being.
 You exude radiance and you no longer have any confusion about anything at all.
 It all makes sense to you now.
 The realization has dawned on you.
 You are no longer driven by your mind.
 You have a still mind with no thoughts and you develop super awareness and super consciousness.

 Once you discover the pristine purity of your mind, you will understand and know the reality of everything around you.
 By the time you cross this stage, you will have an answer for everything.
-You will find yourself unaffected by the worldly emotions.
+You will find yourself unaffected by worldly emotions.
 You no longer have any inclination for worldly enjoyments nor are you left with any cravings of any nature.

 Even your spiritual experiences cease to hold much meaning.
 You become independent.
 And that is your true nature.
 Always in a state of bliss, everything you undertake leads to the same outcome — bliss.
 Your vision of your deity and your state of samadhi will not leave you at any time.
-Everyone around will experience bliss too, just like everyone under the sun is basked in the sunlight indiscriminately.
+Everyone around you will experience bliss too, just like everyone under the sun is basked in sunlight indiscriminately.
 Whenever you will look at anything or anyone, they will only come across as pure bliss.

 I have come to experience that you can get to stage three and beyond in a short time frame, in this very lifetime.
 It does not come easy though.
 An intense effort with the right conditions and balance is required.
 I may write on it someday in the future in detail.
 This email is neither the right forum nor the appropriate medium to elaborate my truth.
 I have shared the vital details with you nevertheless.